Safer Data Science

 I’m a experimental nuclear physicist turned data scientist.
-I have a history of using computer simulations for product and experimental optimizations.
-I’m currently working at General Assembly in New York City, teaching their full-time Data Science Immersive focusing on machine learning in Python, statistics, and SQL.
+I have a history of using computer simulations for product and experimental optimizations and integrating models into end to end solutions.
+I’m currently working at Baker McKenzie, exploring how to harness generative AI tools for legal applications.

 Posts